jjvanzon/Circular-Language-Spec-Plans/done/2019-08-2-source-control-migration/2019-08-source-control-migration-notes.md

 - [x] Possible plan for next run:
     - [x] Scripting with new corrections.
     - [x] Running new script.
-    - [x] Random sampling some check-outs (+ folder diffs between Encircle-Docs and Software-System-Docs).
+    - [x] Random sampling some check-outs (+ folder diffs between Circular-Docs and Software-System-Docs).
     - [x] Random sampling of history of single files.
     - [x] Comparing 'before' and 'after' file lists.